Touchstone Talks: Ep 4 - Beyond the Numbers: Jeffrey Rich on the Human Side of M&A

 realm, either software or medical devices.

-So it's safe to say that you like
+So, so it's safe to say that you like

 working with owners because you are one.